stolksdorf/vitreum/README.md

 When running a dev-build Vitreum will [livereload](http://livereload.com/) any code and style changes that happen.
 By installing and using the [LiveReload extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) your browser will instantly switch up javscript and styles when they change.

+### Static

+- on build it runs the renderer and produces an `index.html`
+- on dev uses an internal http server to serve the files (possibly use the rootpath?)
+- make sure rootpath works for asset paths

 ## Additional Docs